Marcoola

 Marcoola displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Marcoola's dwelling structure, as per the latest Census, consisted of 43.4% houses and 56.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Marcoola was at 29.2%, with mortgaged dwellings at 29.7% and rented ones at 41.1%.
-The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure for Marcoola was $406, compared to Non-Metro Qld's $345.
-Nationally, Marcoola's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.
+Marcoola's dwelling structures, as per the latest Census, consisted of 43.4% houses and 56.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Regional Qld's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Marcoola stood at 29.2%, with mortgaged dwellings at 29.7% and rented ones at 41.1%.
+The median monthly mortgage repayment was $1,733, surpassing Regional Qld's average of $1,655.
+Meanwhile, the median weekly rent in Marcoola was $406, compared to Regional Qld's $345.
+Nationally, Marcoola's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing